Previous dayApril 21, 2026Next day

 19.9 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 191 km S of Adak, Alaska on April 21, 2026 at 19:37 UTC.
-This was a shallow crustal earthquake, focused at 19.9 km depth.
+On April 21, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 191 km S of Adak, Alaska at 19:37 UTC.
+At a depth of 19.9 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 50.155°, -176.828°.
+Coordinates: 50.155°, -176.828°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21